 The income that makes up this $30,000 does NOT include grant money received, or income you received where the person who paid you deducted income tax from you (ie – you were considered an employee).
-The income is calculated on a consecutive basis – meaning it doesn’t reset on January 1st.
+This $30,000 threshold is also calculated on a consecutive basis, not just for a calendar year – meaning it doesn’t reset on January 1st.
 If you invoice for $15,000 in December 2018 and then $5,000 each month in Jan – March, then you would be obligated to begin charging HST on any invoice after the invoice of $5,000 in March.

 There are three ways to register: